• Skip to primary navigation

 The Echelon Stride-6s has a good price tag.
 The 10” touchscreen display allows you to access Echelon’s trainer-led classes right from the console.
 Echelon’s membership features studio-filmed workout content for treadmill and mat workouts.
 It also includes treadmill games and entertainment apps like Netflix, YouTube, Spotify, and over twenty more!

-The device rack for your phone or tablet, two cup holders, and a two small trays for added storage is a nice touch on a treadmill that is conveniently designed for walking at home.
+The device rack for your phone or tablet, two cup holders, and two small trays for added storage are a nice touch on a treadmill that is conveniently designed for walking at home.

 Interested in the Echelon Stride-6s?